FAQ

 Fee Payment

-How do I pay the $125 application fee?
+How do I pay the $142 secondary application fee?

-We utilize an online payment gateway.
-We only accept online credit card payments.
+We utilize an online payment gateway and only accept online credit card payments.
 Please do not send a check with your secondary application.
-After you make the payment, you will receive your Fee Payment Authorization code.
-This number must be provided with the completion of your secondary application for processing.
+After you make the payment, you will receive your Fee Payment Authorization Code.
+This number must be provided with your secondary application for processing.

 Do you offer a secondary application fee waiver?